Tarai, Nepal: What to pack, what to wear, and when to go [2022]

 November

-November for Tarai very dry with almost no rain.
-Temperatures average in the high 60s F (low 10s C), with daytime temperatures significantly higher.
+Traveling to Tarai in November, you will notice that it very dry with almost no rain.
+Average temperatures (including nighttime) are in the high 60s F (low 10s C).

 What to wear/what to pack: